giantswarm/harbor-operator-app/CLONE_RESTORE.md

    ```
 3. You can use this reference manifest file to configure the harbor cluster and it's dependencies [here](https://docs.google.com/document/d/1g1sKP0fG-2qC9aLRfdMv75zJZ_B-S3I1B3upeBKgu0A)
 4. At this point, the pods will fail, reference problem 2 under the "Challenges faced while implementing this solution with Harbor Operator" to resolve it.
-5. Delete the `harbor-operator-postgres-operator-*` pod in the `harbor-operator-ns` namespace.
+5. Delete the `harbor-operator-postgres-operator-*` pod in the `harbor-operator-ns` namespace and wait for the pods to be recreated.
 6. Go to the configured harbor url to confirm your old data has been restored

 <h2> Challenges faced while implementing this solution with Harbor Operator</h2>
 While this should work as it is, we encountered some bottlenecks as we implemented the solution.
 I'll list them and also mention ways we mitigated them

 1. `Problem:` The s3 path wasn't correct, majorly because the tools within the postgres pod (WALE, WALG, PATRONI) were outdated.

-    `Solution:` I updated the spilio image version used by the postgres operator to a more recent version and that fixed the issue.
+    `Solution:` Update the spilo image version used by the postgres operator to a more recent version and that should fix the issue.

 2. `Problem: ` `FATAL:  no pg_hba.conf entry for host "[local]", user "postgres", database "postgres", SSL off`.
-This was caused because the Harbor Operator harcoded the [pg_hba.config](https://github.com/goharbor/harbor-operator/blob/master/pkg/cluster/controllers/database/generate.go#L94) and
+This was caused because the Harbor Operator hardcoded the [pg_hba.config](https://github.com/goharbor/harbor-operator/blob/master/pkg/cluster/controllers/database/generate.go#L94) and
     it doesn't include the `postgres` user access to make replications.

    `Solution:` `This is a possible solution that needs to be pushed upstream`.